 11: Deeds for Real Estate & Funding Letters

 A trust works most efficiently only if you put your assets in the trust.
 As part of that process our office will draft a deed for your personal residence that transfers your home into your trust.
 Don't worry, you are not giving up any rights to your home and you can still sell it, mortgage it or do anything else with it that you would like.
 All this means is that when you die it will immediately transfer through your trust to your heirs without a probate (or court hearing) being required.
 We also provide letters for your financial accounts, retirement accounts and life insurance policies, instructing the account holders on what to do with those accounts.
 When you leave our office you will have everything you need so you don't have to chase it all down on your own.

-If you are looking for estate planning, for a limited time we are offering our Standard Estate Plan for only $800 ($150 off our standard price).
+If you are looking for estate planning, for a limited time we are offering our Standard Estate Plan for only $900-$1,200 (depending on specific needs).
 You can get started by clicking here and filling out the form on our website.
 The process is simple and can generally be completed in 48-72 hours.

 Common Estate Planning Mistakes:

 Not Using A Trust & Losing The Stepped-Up Basis:

 A few months ago I had a client contact me about his recently deceased father who had, prior to passing, gone into the county recorder's office and deeded his home to my client and his siblings.
 This may not seem like an issue on the surface, but it is a very big issue.
 To illustrate why this is an issue we first need to understand some basic facts: